morlandi/django-tables-cleaner/README.rst

 django-tables-cleaner
 =====================

-`tables_cleaner` is a Django app used to remove oldest records from specific db tables
+`tables_cleaner` is a Django app used to remove oldest records from specific db tables.

+It is intended to be used in production to keep under control the size of growing tables containing temporary data (used for logging, auditing, ...), but preserving the most recent records according to the constraints assigned by design (see `TABLES_CLEANER_TABLES` setting).

 Quick start
 -----------